lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * decompression: The receiver identifies the  sender through its device-id (e.g. MAC address) and selects the appropriate rule through the rule ID.
 This rule gives the compressed header format and associates these values to header fields.
-  It applies the CDF function to reconstruct the original header fields.
-The CDF order can be different of the order given by the rule.
-For instance Compute-\* may be applied after the other CDFs.
+  It applies the CDA action to reconstruct the original header fields.
+The CDA order can be different of the order given by the rule.
+For instance Compute-\* may be applied after the other CDAs.

 # Matching operators {#chap-MO}

-This document describes basic matching operators (MO)s which must be known by both LC, endpoints involved in the header compression/decompression.
+This document describes basic matching operators (MO)s which must be known by both SCHC C/D, endpoints involved in the header compression/decompression.
 They are not typed and can be applied indifferently to integer, string or any other type.
 The MOs and their definitions are provided next:

 * equal: a field value in a packet matches with a field value in a rule if